Adele Live

 Adele Live was the second concert tour by English singer-songwriter Adele.
-She visited Europe and North America, the tour supported her second studio album, 21.
-Adele was backed by a five-piece band and backing singers, whilst for some songs she was accompanied by piano only.
-The setlist comprised all songs from 21, except for "He Won't Go", as well as selected songs from 19.
-The shows garnered positive critical reviews, many of which emphasised the show's understated nature, as well as the singer's vocal performance and accessible persona.
+She visited Europe and North America, the tour supporting her second studio album, 21.
+Adele was backed by a five-piece band and backing singers.
+The setlist comprised all of her songs from 21, except for "He Won't Go", as well as selected songs from 19.
+The shows garnered positive critical reviews, many of which emphasised the show's understated, “unplugged” nature, as well as the singer's vocal performance and accessible persona.

-Recurring health and vocal problems led to numerous alterations to the tour itinerary.
-The first European leg of the tour was uninterrupted.
-However, for the first North American leg, which was originally scheduled from 12 May 2011 in Washington, D.C. to 22 June in Minneapolis, Adele canceled the last nine dates of her tour after she was diagnosed with acute laryngitis.
+Recurring health and vocal problems led to numerous adjustments and postponements to the tour itinerary.
+The first European leg of the tour was uninterrupted, however.
+For the first North American leg (which was originally scheduled to begin 12 May 2011 in Washington, D.C. and end on 22 June in Minneapolis), Adele canceled the last nine dates after she was diagnosed with acute laryngitis.
 These dates were rescheduled with some additional dates and some larger venues.
 The tour was sold out quickly across North America and Europe, and received positive reviews.

-In September 2011, "continuing problems with a serious cold and chest infection" prompted the postponement of seven additional dates on the second leg of the European stop.
+In September 2011, "continuing problems with a serious cold and chest infection" prompted the further postponement of seven additional dates on the second leg of the European stop.
 However, the tour was resumed on 13 September, and new dates for the missed shows were rescheduled.
-In October 2011, the singer again cancelled the remaining dates of the second leg of her North American tour due to a vocal hemorrhage that caused internal bleeding near her vocal cords.
-Adele was forced to cancel the remaining dates of her tour to undergo throat surgery for her hemorrhaging.
+In October 2011, the singer again cancelled the remaining dates of the second leg of her North American tour—this time due to a vocal hemorrhage that caused internal bleeding near her vocal cords.
+Adele was forced to cancel the remaining dates of her tour to undergo emergency surgery for the throat hemorrhaging.